asdnng/nltk_SEP_group120/README.md

   <img src="https://github.com/asdnng/nltk_SEP_group120/blob/main/images/combine%20hithit.png">
 </div>

-From the start of testing the combine function, I managed to secure another 100% on my coverage testing without necessitating any additional modifications.
+From the start of testing the combine function, I managed to secure 100% on my coverage testing from 0% without necessitating any additional modifications.

 ### Overall